Hurricane Dorian triggers massive flooding across Bahamas

 Police Chief Samuel Butler urged people to remain calm and share their GPS coordinates, but he said rescue crews had to wait until weather conditions improved.

-“We simply cannot get to you,” he told Bahamas radio station ZNS, which shared reports from callers who said some people were stuck on roofs and in attics.
+“We simply cannot get to you,” he told Bahamas radio station ZNS.

-On nearby Abaco Island, Parliament member Renward Wells said he received reports of casualties but officials had not been able to confirm them.
+On nearby Abaco Island, Parliament member Darren Henfield said he received reports of deaths but officials had not been able to confirm them.

-By midday Monday, the storm’s top sustained winds fell slightly to 155 mph (250 kph).
+By 2 p.m.
+EDT Monday, the storm’s top sustained winds fell slightly to 150 mph (240 kph).
 It was crawling along Grand Bahama Island at just 1 mph (2 kph).

 The water reached roofs and the tops of palm trees.
 One woman filmed water lapping at the stairs of her home’s second floor.